-Legion Pulse was our favorite pre workout for cardio sessions.
+Legion Pulse was our third favorite pre workout for cardio sessions.
 This is primarily because it has a big 4.8 grams of beta alanine, which is linked to endurance — studies suggest that 1.6 grams is enough to have an effect and it’s very rare to see a dose as high as that found in Pulse.
 There’s also a lot of citrulline to help with blood flow and the betaine anhydrous could help with anaerobic output in case you want to mix in some high intensity bursts.
 Learn more about Legion Pulse’s product here.

 Best Pre Workout for Weight Loss

 Evlution Nutrition Engn Shred is a fantastic pre workout for weight loss, in our opinion.
 It has a huge variety of ingredients that are linked to weight loss, including red pepper extract, coleus extract, conjugated linolenic acid, and yohimbine, which is a stimulant that’s similar to caffeine but has a stronger link to fat loss.
 It’s also free from creatine, which can increase power but it can also cause people to hold on to water weight.
-Learn more about Evlution’s pre workout formula here.

-MyProtein MyPre V2 is our second favorite for weight loss.
+MyProtein MyPre V2 is our third favorite for weight loss.
 It contains two kinds of yohimbine as well as Capsimax®, a kind of chili pepper extract that’s less spicy than some of its competitors.
 Note that it does contain creatine, but just two grams of it — enough to boost power, but probably not enough to cause a significant increase in size.

 Still Looking for the Best Pre Workout?